jackyzha0/quartz/content/blog/My Mission Statement Teardown.md

 > I draw on an internal well of fortitude to give strength to myself and others in time of need.

 I use this as a reminder not to give up easily.
-Sometimes, [as occurred recently](https://quantumgardener.blog/2023/02/12/the-indicators-of-my-impending-burnout/), I can go to far and tap that well dry.
+Sometimes, [[The Indicators of my Impending Burnout|as occurred recently]], I can go to far and tap that well dry.
 Fortitude does not mean I do everything myself.
 When I need help and it’s hard to ask for, I draw from the well to make the request.

 > I inspire and lead through example.